I always like to start with a little blurb. Please, tell us a bit about yourself!

 What are you working on now?
 Anything we can look forward to?

+I have a lot of irons in the fire.
 I have a non-fiction book of mom essays that’s almost finished, tentatively titled Mom Tales; I have the sequel to Death on Deadline that I’m working on, tentatively titled Dead Time, and I had started to put together a paranormal mystery/romance that’s kind of on the back burner for now.
 So much to write, so little time . . .

 What types of books do you enjoy reading?
 Any favorites?
 What are you reading right now?